Woman Who Kicked Off France's #MeToo Sued by Man She Accused

-Sandra Muller, the woman who kickstarted France’s #MeToo movement, appeared in court in a Paris Wednesday, accused of defaming the man whom she said sexually harassed her.
+Sandra Muller, the woman who kickstarted France’s #MeToo movement, appeared in court in Paris Wednesday, accused of defaming the man whom she said sexually harassed her.

 Muller, a New-York based French journalist accused French TV executive Eric Brion of making sexually explicit remarks to her in October 2017, in the wake of the Harvey Weinstein scandal.
 She sent a tweet that said, “You too, can share and give the name and details of any sexual harassment you have experienced in the workplace,” with #balancetonporc (squeal on your pig).